marcopaganini/quotes-exporter/README.md

 This is a simple stock and funds quotes exporter for [prometheus](http://prometheus.io).
-This exporter allows a prometheus instance to monitor prices for stocks, ETFs, and mutual funds, possibly alerting the user on any desirable condition (note: prometheus configuration not covered here.)
+This exporter allows a prometheus instance to monitor prices of stocks, ETFs, and mutual funds, possibly alerting the user on any desirable condition (note: prometheus configuration not covered here.)

 ## Data Provider Setup

-Unlike similar projects, which attempt to scrape data from various websites, with different degrees of success, quotes-exporter uses data from [World Trading Data](worldtradingdata.com), a free (up to 250 queries per day) provider of financial quote data.
-Create a free account and annotate your API token.
-Guard your token carefully as anyone with it can exhaust your free daily quota.
+This project uses the [finance-go](https://github.com/piquette/finance-go) library to fetch stock price information.
+The library currently retrieves quotes from Yahoo Finance.

-The program is smart enough to "memoize" calls to worldtradingdata (by default at most one call for each set of symbols every 1 hour).
-This should prevent accidental quota exhaustion, as prometheus tends to scrape exporters on aggressive time intervals.
+The program is smart enough to "memoize" calls to the financial data provider and by default caches quotes for 10m.
+This should reduce the load on the finance servers, as prometheus tends to scrape exporters on short time intervals.

 ## Building the exporter